eliranbi/MadridLabDocumentation/workbooks/Lab3/README.md

         cordova emulate

-  You can select a specific device.  since you didn't specify the device Cordova slect on for you (List of available devices will depend on the type of host machine you are running on and which Android Virtual Devices are installed.)
+  You can select a specific device.  since you didn't specify the device Cordova select on for you (List of available devices will depend on the type of host machine you are running on and which Android Virtual Devices are installed.)

   > Note: If you are running on the provided VM, you will only have the **Nexus\_5\_API\_22\_x86** device available.